 Minecraft enchantments are by no means essential, but they can be a big help.
 Minecraft Netherite armor is one of the rarest and most valuable pieces of kit out there—if you can find Ancient Debris (opens in new tab) to make it, that is.
 That said, let's get to the bottom of how to use Minecraft enchantments.
 Be aware that you're also going to need a diamond pickaxe (opens in new tab) to gather the necessary materials for your new enchanting table.

 What is Minecraft enchanting?

-Enchanting in Minecraft is an essential mechanic to set you up for endgame as it grants your items various special effects.
+Minecraft enchantments are an essential mechanic to set you up for endgame as it grants your items various special effects.
 You can enchant everything from weapons, tools, and armor, so there's certainly something in your possession that you can take to the next level.
 It basically involves imbuing items with special powers to make them stronger.

-To get the obsidian, you need a Diamond Pickaxe: you can pilfer the diamonds you need for that in the deeper levels of the world, though you may need a bit of luck to stumble across them.
+To get the Obsidian, you need a Diamond or Netherite pickaxe: you can pilfer the Diamonds you need from various chests you can find, or mine them up yourself in the deeper levels of the world, though you may need a bit of luck to stumble across them either way.